tedklin/dynamical/docs/design.md

 1. Real-time discrete and "continuous" (with onboard discretization) linear control systems
 2. Linear systems analysis
 4. Real-time nonlinear control systems (onboard linearization)
-4. Built-in calculations for optimal control (LQR, etc.)
+4. Integrated solvers and implementations for optimal control (LQR, MPC, etc.)

 ## High-level TODOs
-- TEMPLATES.
-ARE.
-EVERYWHERE.
+- TEMPLATES ARE EVERYWHERE
     - TODO: how to make this cleaner???????
 - The current implementation of most of the functions returns by value.
 This could be an expensive copy operation if the data structure is large.
     - An alternative is returning by reference, but undefined behavior would result if object to be returned is defined and created locally (in the function itself).
 Returning by reference would require the user to do something like manually define their object first, then pass it by reference as an argument to the function.
     - Another alternative is returning a smart pointer (like a unique_ptr factory), but this would also require the user to do more work (and have an understanding of smart pointers).
     - TODO: read up on return value optimization to see if this is really a problem at all.
-        - i understand copy elision, but when a function returns a local object by value, does it do so by copying or does it implictly use move?
+        - i think i understand copy elision to eliminate the copy action into the temporary, but it seems like there's still a copy-assign happening at the call site. when a function returns a local object by value, is there a way to just directly use move semantics? or does the compiler do that implicitly?
-        - **this question extends to a lot of my currently implemented code.**
     - TODO: explore more alternate possibilities to avoid expensive copy operation while maintaining ease of use.
 - Some of the decisions I'm making are taking into heavy consideration possible usage with my school's (very) introductory systems class ([EECS16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/)).
 This might result in some features that don't make sense for real world systems.
     - TODO: decide if satisfying 16B constraints is really worth it.

 ## High-level design notes
-- Most of the math is implemented with techniques we learned in 16B, but the overall control system structure is based on [parts of Astrom and Murray (A&M)](http://www.cds.caltech.edu/~murray/books/AM08/pdf/am08-outputfbk_28Sep12.pdf).
-However, there are some clashes in convention between the two sources:
+- Most of the math is implemented with techniques we learned in EECS16B, but the overall control system structure is based on [parts of Astrom and Murray (A&M)](http://www.cds.caltech.edu/~murray/books/AM08/pdf/am08-outputfbk_28Sep12.pdf).
+There are some clashes in convention between the two sources:
     - The K matrix for feedback has a positive sign in this project, which is the same as [16B](https://inst.eecs.berkeley.edu/~ee16b/sp20/lecture/13a.pdf).
 However, it has a negative sign in [A&M](http://www.cds.caltech.edu/~murray/amwiki/index.php?title=State_Feedback).
+    - A&M notes that it prefers "reachability" to "controllability", and they're technically not the same thing, but in the context of 16B they're the same thing and we use the term "controllability".
+    -

 ## File-by-file implementation details